adamcatley/adamcatley.github.io/docs/AirTag.md

 Several people have looked into the security of Apple's AirTag and the FindMy network and reported similar findings:
 - [OpenHaystack](https://github.com/seemoo-lab/openhaystack) - an open source framework to spoof genuine AirTags and add custom devices on the FindMy network.
 - Research [paper](https://arxiv.org/pdf/2103.02282.pdf) - analysing the privacy and security of the FindMy network from the same researchers as OpenHaystack.
-- [SendMy](https://positive.security/blog/send-my) - Exploiting the lack of identity authentication to send arbritary data through the FindMy network, and potentially exfiltrate data from secure locations.
+- [SendMy](https://positive.security/blog/send-my) - Exploiting the lack of identity authentication to send arbitrary data through the FindMy network, and potentially exfiltrate data from secure locations.
 - [@stacksmahing](https://twitter.com/ghidraninja) has [demonstrated](https://twitter.com/ghidraninja/status/1391148503196438529) the nRF52 glitch on the AirTag.

 ## Mods